gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-MIPNetworkDiscovery.md

 PS C:\> Install-MIPNetworkDiscovery -SqlServerInstance SQLSERVER1\AIPSCANNER -Cluster EU -ServiceUserCredentials $serviceacct  -ShareAdminUserAccount $shareadminacct -StandardDomainsUserAccount $publicaccount
 ```

-This command installs the Network Discovery service by using a SQL Server instance named **AIPSCANNER,** which runs on the server named **SQLSERVER1.**
+This command installs the Network Discovery service by using a SQL Server instance named **AIPSCANNER**, which runs on the server named **SQLSERVER1**.

 - You are prompted to provide the Active Directory account details for the scanner service account.
 - If an existing database named **AIPScannerUL_EU** isn't found on the specified SQL Server instance, a new database with this name is created to store the scanner configuration.
-- The command displays the installation progress, where the install log is located, and the creation of the new Windows Application event log, named **Azure Information Protection Scanner.**
+- The command displays the installation progress, where the install log is located, and the creation of the new Windows Application event log, named **Azure Information Protection Scanner**.
 - At the end of the output, you see **The transacted install has completed**.

 **Accounts used in this example**